-Shih Tzus are lovable, energetic, and want nothing more than to spend their day with you.
+Shih Tzus are lovely companions that just want to spend their day with you.
 Friendliness is in their genetics, that’s because the Shih Tzu were bred for companionship.
-So you won’t find any hunting or herding traits here.

 However, they can be overly energetic, and sometimes difficult to manage.
 Some families say the best way to keep them happy and occupied is to actually adopt two so they have a constant play-friend.